gbrembati/terraform-azure/README.md

 ## How do you use these projects?
 The first thing that you need to do is download this repository, either via "*git clone*" or "*download as ZIP*".
 Choose which are projects that you want to use, and in each directory change the relative __*terraform.tfvars*__ file.
-Once you have done the above, simply go inside the directory or the project and run one of these terraform commands.
+Once you have done the above, simply go inside the directory of a single project and run these terraform commands.

 ##
 To prepare the current working directory (and install the required providers) run :